ctorgalson/ansible-role-dotfiles/README.md

 This role clones one or more dotfiles repositories from Github (or wherever), scans each one for files, then symlinks each file into a specified user's home directory.
 If a allowlist is provided, only allowlisted files will be linked.

+## Breaking Changes

+v2.0.0 includes what might be a breaking change: **the playbook no longer symlinks directories**, but continues to symlink files at any directory depth.
+The practical effect of this is that it's no longer possible, for example, to add `.vim` to a dotfile repository's `allowlist` and expect the _directory_ to be symlinked into place.
+If the `allowlist` is empty, or if files _within_ `.vim` are contained in an `allowlist`, those files will continue to be symlinked.

 ## Role Variables

 | Variable name       | Default value             | Description |